metalamin/metalamin.github.io/_posts/2018-06-12-Quick-Chat-SQLi-EN.md

 **Status: still not patched**

-The plugin is subject to SQL injections throught the ajax call **quick-chat-ajax-username-check**.
-As we may apreciate in the code:
+The plugin is subject to SQL injections through the ajax call **quick-chat-ajax-username-check**.
+As we may appreciate in this vulnerable code:
 <figure class="align-center">
   <img class="align-center" style="width: 75%" src="{{ site.url }}{{ site.baseurl }}/assets/images/Quick-Chat-SQLi/like_escape.png" alt="">
   <figcaption style="text-align: center">Vulnerable code</figcaption>
 </figure>

 The function *like_escape()* is not meant to act as security measure against SQL injections.
-In fact it only escapes special characters related to the LIKE statement.( **%** and **_** ).
-Even the newer **wpdb::esc_like** is not safe as stated on the oficial documentation:  ["The output is not SQL safe."](https://developer.wordpress.org/reference/classes/wpdb/esc_like/)
+In fact, it only escapes special characters related to the LIKE statement.( **%** and **_** ).
+Even the newer **wpdb::esc_like** is not safe as stated on the official documentation:  ["The output is not SQL safe."](https://developer.wordpress.org/reference/classes/wpdb/esc_like/)

-The vulnerable parameter is **username_check** as we can apreciate on the following POC where the SQL injection is *Blind Boolean Based*.
+The vulnerable parameter is **username_check** as we can appreciate on the following POC where the SQL injection is *Blind Boolean Based*.

 {% include gallery id="gallerypoc1" %}
 {% include gallery id="gallerypoc2" %}

-*Note: if "no_participation" is set to 1, login is requiered to preceed with the injection.*
+*Note: if "no_participation" is set to 1, login is required to proceed with the injection.*

 ## SQL Injection 2

 **Status: patched on version 4.0**

-The plugin was subject to SQL injections throught the ajax call.
+The plugin was subject to SQL injections through the ajax call.
 This SQLi can be found on the **to_delete_ids** parameter when using the action **quick-chat-ajax-delete**.

 Proof of concept to get the current database name using an error based technique:
 ```sql